JoinTheAlliance/tinyagi/README.md

 ```
 No guarauntee the agent will respond...

-To add a function, copy and paste a function that is similar in the functions directory.
+To add an action, copy and paste a action that is similar in the actions directory.
 Rename it to something unique and modify.
-The function will be automatically loaded.
+The action will be automatically loaded.

 To see what's going on, check out `logs/feed.log`